-480. PERSONAL COUNSELING.
+480. Personal Counseling.
 Spring.
 Credit three hours.
 Prerequisite, several advanced courses in child development and family relationships or psychology and permission of the instructor.
 Limited to fifteen students.
-Mr. FELDMAN.
+Mr. Feldman.

-W 2-4:30, Room 3-M-11.
+W 2-4:30.
+Fifth floor, East Wing.

 Several selected counseling schools will be considered as they relate to the psychological growth process.
-Comparisons of theory and method will be made for the Freudian, neoanalytic, directive, client centered, relationship, eclectic schools.
+Comparisons of theory and method will be made for the Freudian, neo-analytic, directive, client centered, relationship, eclectic schools.
 Although the focus will be on counseling of individuals, some attention will be given to group counseling.

-ADJUSTMENT IN THE MIDDLE AND LATER YEARS (Rural Sociology 137).
+Adjustment in the Middle and Later Years (Rural Sociology 137).
 Spring, Credit three hours.
-Mr. TAIETZ.
+Mr. Taietz.

 T 2-4.
 Room 232, Warren.